junglesta/junglestar.github.io/_includes/text_blocks/guidance.md

 Need an helping hand?
 The creative process can indeed be overwhelming.
 Are you having difficulties figuring it all out on your own?
 We can help.
 We offer guidance.

-We have been managing creative processes in the marketing communication field for more about 30 years.
+We have been managing creative processes in the marketing communication field for more than 25 years.

 We can show you shortcuts and the best path to take.
 We have been **helping** small companies for many years.